geewaib/feb-mar-apr-2023/discussions.md

 * @KafkaListener to read messages
 * Consumer application keeps polling kafka every x ms
 * Consumer application in Spring boot polls and **fetches messages in batch**.
 It processes each message sequentially
+* You can post message of any type; Configure key and value Serializers
+* You can consume message of any type; Configure key and value Deserializers
+* @RetryableTopic; Specify attempts, backoff strategy; the unprocessed message gets posted to DLT

 ### Sync communication in Java/Spring